exercism/docs/using/legal/terms-of-service.md

 For example, such use might include (but not be limited to) the following examples:

 - Authoring a book describing common difficulties associated with writing software
-- Using anonymised solutions to build an AI-based code-review bot
+- Using anonymized solutions to build an AI-based code-review bot
 - Improving the user-experience of exercism.io
-- Publishing a dataset of anonymised feedback for academic analysis of the factors that determine successful peer-to-peer based feedback
+- Publishing a dataset of anonymized feedback for academic analysis of the factors that determine successful peer-to-peer based feedback

 In summary: